Chart Color Schemes

 Boonah has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 projections from 2023 are used, applying proportional growth weightings based on ABS Greater Capital Region projections for each age cohort.
-Future demographic trends forecast significant population increase in the top quartile of statistical areas nationwide, with Boonah expected to expand by 721 persons to 2041, reflecting an overall increase of 21.1%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to expand by 718 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.5% in total over the 17 years.

 Frequently Asked Questions - Population